 Offers free legal advice and self-help materials to low-income callers;

--Refers low-income callers to appropriate civil legal services providers; and
+Refers low-income callers to appropriate civil legal services providers.

 Organizations are eligible to apply for a grant from the Illinois Equal Justice Foundation if they:

 - Provide services to low-income people free of charge or on a sliding scale based on income.
 Low-income is defined as a household income of up to 150% of the federal poverty guidelines.
 Applicants who charge fees for their legal services are required to provide the IEJF with a copy of their fee schedule.
-Legal information for the public, self-help legal assistance and mediation services, however, must be provided free of charge.
+However, legal information for the public, self-help legal assistance and mediation services must be provided free of charge.

 The IEJF will not make grants to support the client screening and intake systems of individual legal services programs if they do not provide direct service in the form of legal advice, brief services and/or referral.

-Grant payments will be disbursed in December, April, and June.
-Payments are dependent on receipt of funds from the state.
+Grant payments will be disbursed in December, April and June.